statisticliuyang/snnu-xelatex/README.md

 ## Reference

+we have two differenct types of reference format

+### Self-Set Reference Format
-you an use this type of reference format by these
+you an use the first type of reference format by these

 ``` tex
 \vskip 0.15cm